-According to the United States Environmental Protection Agency (EPA), 8.5 million tonnes of office assets and waste end up in American landfills each year.
+According to the Waste & Resources Action Programme (WRAP) 1.2 million ofﬁce desks and 1.8 million ofﬁce chairs end up in UK landﬁll each year.
 When office furniture is made from cheaper, unsustainable sources such as non-recyclable plastics and materials that cannot be stripped and reused at the end of their life, unfortunately, it not only leads to more waste but generates higher carbon emissions.

 Instead, opt for furniture that is made from recycled materials like fishing nets or plastics.
 Try sustainable materials around the office from plastic free pens to recycled notebooks.
 Furnish your office by using companies with a clear sustainable vision, whether it is zero-waste, made from recycled materials or has eco-friendly ethos throughout and you’ll be on track to having an eco-friendly office.

 Opt for natural light

 Choosing an office with natural light is one of the most simple yet effective ways to make your workspace a more eco-friendly office.
 By allowing natural daylight to pour in through big windows, you will reduce the need for loads of artificial lighting throughout the building.
 It can also increase the mood and productivity of your employees, as it can make many feel more comfortable and homely in the office, which is important for keeping stress levels low.